McKnight et al. v. Uber Technologies, Inc. et al.

-A court authorized a notice because you have a right to know about the proposed Settlement of a class action lawsuit known as McKnight et al. v.
+A court authorized a notice because you have a right to know about the Settlement of a class action lawsuit known as McKnight et al. v.
 Uber Technologies, Inc. et al., Case No. 3:14-cv-05615-JST and about all of your options before the Court decides whether to approve the Settlement.

 Judge Jon S. Tigar of the United States District Court, Northern District of California is overseeing this case.
 The people who sued are called the “Plaintiffs.”
 Uber Technologies, Inc. and Rasier, LLC are the “Defendants.”

-Back To TopThe lawsuit alleges that Uber made misrepresentations or omissions regarding the “Safe Rides Fee,” safety measures, and the background check process for potential drivers.
+The lawsuit alleges that Uber made misrepresentations or omissions regarding the “Safe Rides Fee,” safety measures, and the background check process for potential drivers.
 The lawsuit asserted a number of causes of action, including Breach of Implied Contract, alleged violations of California’s Consumers Legal Remedies Act (Cal.
 Civ.
 Code § 1750 et seq.), California’s Unfair Competition Law (Cal.
 Bus. & Prof. Code § 17200 et seq.), California’s False Advertising Law (Cal.
 Bus. & Prof. Code § 17500 et seq.), and other violations of law.

 The Defendants vigorously deny and continue to dispute all of the claims and contentions alleged in the lawsuit, and they deny any and all allegations of wrongdoing, fault, liability, or damage of any kind.
 Defendants further deny that they acted improperly or wrongfully in any way, and they believe that the lawsuit has no merit.